jgmotta98/spectra-scraper/files/README.md

 If you possess the SDBS numbers for the compounds of interest, utilizing this function may be unnecessary.
 You have the option to directly modify an existing [CSV file](/IR_spectral_data/comp_sdbs_no.csv) or create a new one with the same name.

 Upon executing this class, a message will be displayed in the console indicating that the system is now awaiting mouse clicks.
-Please follow the mouse click procedure as illustrated in the gif provided below.
+Please follow the mouse click procedure as illustrated in the video provided below.

 https://github.com/jgmotta98/spectra-scraper/assets/90492274/c1ed7ead-2603-4161-8d14-7250cd6adecc